Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Algorithm

 We now discuss two options for performing the backward (truncation) step (Step~\ref{backward}), whose purpose is to compactify the representation of $\vx_t$, without degrading the objective more than a specified amount.
 The parameter $\eta$ defines a sufficient decrease criterion that the modified solution needs to satisfy.
 A value of $\eta$ closer to its upper bound will yield more frequent removal of atoms and hence a sparser solution, at the expense of more modest progress per iteration.

-Our first implementation of the truncation step seeks to purge one or more elements from the expanded basis $\mA_{t+1}$, using a quadratic prediction of the effect of removal of each atom in turn.
-The approach is outlined in Algorithm~\ref{alg:bs_multiple}.
-Removal of an atom $\va$ from the current iterate $\tilde\vx_{t+1}$ in Step~\ref{bs:remove} of Algorithm~\ref{alg:bs_multiple} would result in the following change to the objective:
+Our first implementation of the truncation step (see Algorithm~\ref{alg:bs_multiple}) seeks to purge one or more elements from the expanded basis $\mA_{t+1}$, using a quadratic prediction of the effect of removal of each atom.
+Removal of an atom $\va$ (and hence the corresponding coefficient $c_{\va}$) from the current iterate $\tilde\vx_{t+1}$ in Step~\ref{bs:remove} of Algorithm~\ref{alg:bs_multiple} results in the following change to the objective:

 (We have assumed that $c_{\va}$ is the coefficient of $\va$ in the current representation of $\tilde\vx_{t+1}$.)
-The quantities $\| \mPhi \va \|_2^2$ can be computed efficiently and stored as soon as each atom $\va$ enters the current basis $\mA_{t}$, so the main cost in evaluating this criterion is in forming the inner product $\langle \nabla f(\tilde\vx_{t+1}),\va \rangle$.
-Having chosen a candidate atom that optimizes the degradation in $f$, we can reoptimize over the remaining elements (Step~\ref{eq:betterb} in Algorithm~\ref{alg:bs_multiple}), possibly using the same gradient-projection approach as in Step~\ref{enhancement} of Algorithm~\ref{alg:cogent}), and test to see whether the updated value of $f$ still falls below the threshold $F_{t+1}$.
-Note that Step~\ref{eq:betterb} in Algorithm~\ref{alg:bs_multiple} is optional; we could alternately define by $\hat{c}_{t+1}$ by removing the coefficient corresponding to the discarded atom from $c_{t+1}$.
-Atom removal is repeated in Algorithm~\ref{alg:bs_multiple} as long as the successively updated objective stays below the threshold $F_{t+1}$.
+The scalar quantities $\| \mPhi \va \|_2^2$ can be computed efficiently and stored as soon as each atom $\va$ enters the current basis $\mA_{t}$, so the main cost in evaluating this criterion is in forming the inner product $\langle \nabla f(\tilde\vx_{t+1}),\va \rangle$.
+Having chosen a candidate atom that optimizes the degradation in $f$, we can simply remove it from the basis and set its coefficient to zero.
+Alternatively, we can reoptimize over the remaining elements (Step~\ref{eq:betterb} in Algorithm~\ref{alg:bs_multiple}), possibly using the same projected gradient approach as in Step~\ref{enhancement} of Algorithm~\ref{alg:cogent}, and test to see whether the updated value of $f$ still falls below the threshold $F_{t+1}$.
+The projected gradient method in this case will be solving the following optimization program:

+Atom removal may be repeated in Algorithm~\ref{alg:bs_multiple} as long as the successively updated objective stays below the threshold $F_{t+1}$.